John Hunt Morgan: Morgan's Raid

-Late career and death
+Late career

 After fleeing Ohio, Morgan returned to active duty.
 However, the men he was assigned were inexperienced compared to those he commanded previously.
 Morgan again began raiding into Kentucky.
 However, his men were undisciplined, and he was unwilling or unable to control them, leading to open pillaging along with high casualties.
 The raids of this season were in risky defiance of a strategic situation in the border states that had changed radically from the year before.
 U.S. Army defense of this region, long denied to major Confederate armies, had progressed so that even highly mobile raiders could no longer count on easily evading them.
 Public outrage at Morgan's raid across the Ohio River may have contributed to this state of affairs.

 Morgan's "Last Kentucky Raid" was carried out in June 1864, including during the Battle of Cynthiana.
 After winning a minor victory on June 11 against an inferior infantry unit in the engagement known as the Battle of Keller's Bridge on the Licking River, near Cynthiana, Kentucky, Morgan chanced another engagement the following day against superior U.S. Army mounted forces that were known to be approaching.
 The result was a disaster for the Confederates, resulting in the destruction of Morgan's force as a cohesive unit, only a tiny fraction of whom escaped with their lives and liberty as fugitives, including Morgan and some of his officers.

 Braxton Bragg never trusted Morgan again after the flashy but unauthorized 1863 Ohio raid.
 Nevertheless, on August 22, 1864, Morgan was placed in command of the Trans-Allegheny Department, embracing the Confederate forces in eastern Tennessee and southwestern Virginia at the time.
 Yet around this time, some Confederate authorities were quietly investigating Morgan for charges of criminal banditry, likely leading to his removal from command.
 He began to organize a raid aimed at Knoxville, Tennessee.